-Nina Simone, who would’ve celebrated her 84th birthday today, was known for using her musical platform to speak out.
+Nina Simone was known for using her musical platform to speak out.
 “I think women play a major part in opening the doors for better understanding around the world,” the “Strange Fruit” songstress once said.
 Though she chose to keep her personal life shrouded in secrecy, these facts grant VIP access into a life well-lived and the music that still lives on.

 The singer was born as Eunice Waymon on February 21, 1933.
 But by age 21, the North Carolina native was going by a different name at her nightly Atlantic City gig: Nina Simone.
 She hoped that adopting a different name would keep her mother from finding out about her performances.
 “Nina” was her boyfriend’s nickname for her at the time.
 “Simone” was inspired by Simone Signoret, an actress that the singer admired.

 There's a reason that much of the singer's music had gospel-like sounds.
 Simone—the daughter of a Methodist minister and a handyman—was raised in the church and started playing the piano by ear at age 3.
 She got her start in her hometown of Tryon, North Carolina, where she played gospel hymns and classical music at Old St. Luke’s CME, the church where her mother ministered.
 After Simone died on April 21, 2003, she was memorialized at the same sanctuary.